hashbangCoder/Real-Time-Style-Transfer/README.md

-This implementation reuses some code from :
+#### This implementation reuses some code from these excellent repos:
 - https://github.com/kaishengtai/neuralart
 - https://github.com/jcjohnson/neural-style